 As the body heals for approximately two to six months after the surgery, the bone around the implant fuses to the implant through a process called osseointegration.

 The process should begin with a thorough evaluation of the patient’s medical and dental history, and a full clinical examination of the entire mouth and missing tooth area.
 The clinical exam should also include specific X-rays.

 After assessing the patient, a comprehensive treatment plan can be devised.
-From that point, implants are surgically placed in the jawbone under local anesthesia.
+From that point, implants are surgically placed in the jawbone under local anaesthesia.
 The length of the healing time is based on the quality and quantity of bone, as well as the type of implant placed.
-After adequate healing is allowed to occur, the implant can be used to support a crown, bridge, or denture.
+After adequate healing is allowed to occur.
+Then the implant can be used to support a crown, bridge, or denture.

 How Many Dental Implants Should Be Placed?